origama/fhir-datasource/README.md

 Run the build script before manually installing the plugin.
 Copy the generated `dist` directory into Grafana's plugin directory to install it.

+### Query editor

+The query fields accept Grafana template variables.
+References like `${patient}` are replaced when the query is executed.
+This works in both code mode and the builder UI.

 ### Template variables

 Template variables can be populated using the datasource's variable query editor.